Types of Bonds and Which Are the Safest

 U.S. Treasury Bonds

 They are also resold on the secondary market.
 They are the safest since they are guaranteed by the world's largest economy.
 That means they also offer the lowest return.
-However, they are owned by almost every institutional investor, corporation and sovereign wealth fund.
+They are owned by almost every institutional investor, corporation, and sovereign wealth fund.
 The Treasury also sells Treasury Inflation Protected Securities that protect against inflation.

 Savings bonds are also issued by the Treasury Department.
 These are meant to be purchased by individual investors.
 That's why they are issued in low enough amounts to make them affordable for individuals.
 I bonds are like Savings bonds, except they are adjusted for inflation every six months.

 Municipal bonds are issued by various cities.
 These are tax-free but have slightly lower interest rates than corporate bonds.

 They are slightly more risky than bonds issued by the federal government.
 Cities occasionally do default.

 Corporate bonds are issued by all different types of companies.
 They are riskier than government-backed bonds so they offer a higher rate of return.
 They are sold by the representative bank.